UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 MetricCubic MetersEurope / Newer U.S. Installs

-Utility companies apply a specific multiplier — known as a “Therm Factor” (often around 1.03) — to accurately convert CCF into therms.
-You can use this formula to calculate gas usage from meter readings:
+Your utility company actually bills you for the heat energy provided, measured in therms.
+Because the energy density of natural gas fluctuates slightly based on its quality, utility companies apply a specific multiplier — known as a “Therm Factor” (often around 1.03) — to accurately convert CCF into therms.
+You can use this formula to estimate your costs:

 Usage (CCF) x Therm Factor x Rate per Therm = Estimated Supply Cost

 For example, if you used 30 CCF this month, your Therm Factor is 1.03, and your rate is $1.20 per therm: 30 x 1.03 x $1.20 = $37.08 in gas supply charges.
 Keep in mind this figure covers the cost of the gas itself but excludes fixed service charges, taxes, and delivery fees.
 For a deeper dive into the line items on your statement, check out our guide on understanding your gas bill.
-If the final number is higher than you expected, you may want to explore how to save on your gas bill.
+If the final number is higher than you expected, you may want to explore how to save on your gas bill or see if flat rate natural gas plans are a better fit for your budget.

 Quick Fact: Most residential homes in the U.S. use imperial meters measuring in cubic feet.
 If your meter measures in cubic meters, your utility provider will handle the complex conversion to therms for your final bill.